Matheus Cadorini

-Matheus Alfredo Cadorini da Silva (born 1 September 2002), known as Matheus Cadorini, is a Brazilian footballer who plays as a forward for Spanish club Real Murcia CF.
+Matheus Alfredo Cadorini da Silva (born 1 September 2002), known as Matheus Cadorini, is a Brazilian footballer who plays as a forward for Portuguesa.

 Club career

 Born in Taubaté, São Paulo, Cadorini was an Audax youth graduate.
 He made his senior debut on 19 September 2018, coming on as a second-half substitute in a 1–2 home loss against Ituano, for the year's Copa Paulista.

 On 10 October 2020, Cadorini moved to Internacional on loan until December 2021, being initially assigned to the under-20s.
 He first appeared with the main squad on 1 March 2021, replacing Vinicius Mello in a 1–0 Campeonato Gaúcho home win over Juventude, as the club fielded a younger squad.

 On his Série A debut on 10 October 2021, Cadorini replaced Yuri Alberto at half-time and scored his team's fifth in a 5–2 home routing of Chapecoense.
 On 3 December, he signed a permanent contract with Inter until 2025.

+On 12 August 2022, Cadorini was announced on loan at fellow top tier side Coritiba.
+On 12 July 2023, after being rarely used, he moved to Ituano also in a temporary deal.

 In August 2024, Cadorini was released from Internacional and signed permanently with Real Murcia for three years.
+On 11 December 2025, he returned to his home country after signing a three-year contract with Portuguesa.